osrf/collision-benchmark/README.md

     the world class and of the class for a physics engine.
     This interface is mainly useful as a common superclass for the more specific implementations.
-    It can be used to get low-level pointers to the actual model types.
+    It can be used to get low-level pointers to the actual world, model and contact types.

 One full implementation of *PhysicsEngineWorld* is **GazeboPhysicsWorld**.